top of page

 Woman worrying

-We all experience anxious thoughts from time to time—those "what ifs" and worst-case scenarios that seem to take on a life of their own.
+We all experience anxious thoughts from time to time, those "what ifs" and worst-case scenarios that seem to take on a life of their own.
 One negative thought can quickly spiral into a full-blown storm of fear, worry, and stress.
-This mental snowballing is common with anxiety, and while it feels overwhelming, there is a powerful tool that can help: cognitive reframing.
+This mental snowballing is a part of the messy human experience, and while it feels completely overwhelming, there is a powerful tool that can help us find our way back to the light, cognitive reframing.

 How Thoughts Spiral Out of Control

-When you're anxious, your brain often scans for threats—even when there aren't any immediate dangers.
-A small worry (like "I made a mistake at work") can rapidly evolve into "I’m going to lose my job," and then "I won’t be able to pay my bills," followed by "I’ll end up alone and homeless."
-This cascade happens fast, and before you know it, your body is reacting with tension, a racing heart, and panic.
+When you're anxious, your brain often scans for threats, it’s trying to protect you, even when there aren't any immediate dangers.
+A small worry like "I made a mistake at work," can rapidly evolve into "I’m going to lose my job," and then "I won’t be able to pay my bills," followed by "I’ll end up alone."
+This cascade happens fast, and before you know it, your body is reacting with tension, a racing heart, and a sense of panic.

-This pattern—called catastrophic thinking—is fueled by our brain's tendency to believe our thoughts are facts.
+This pattern, which we call catastrophic thinking, is fueled by our brain's tendency to believe our thoughts are absolute facts.
 But the truth is, not all thoughts are true or helpful.
 Just because you think it, doesn't make it real.
-That’s where reframing comes in.
+That’s where the brave work of reframing comes in.

 What Is Cognitive Reframing?

-Cognitive reframing is a technique from cognitive behavioral therapy (CBT) that helps you identify distorted or unhelpful thoughts and shift them toward a more balanced, realistic perspective.
-It’s not about “positive thinking” or ignoring problems—it’s about being fair and accurate in how you talk to yourself.
+Cognitive reframing is a practice that helps you identify distorted or unhelpful thoughts and shift them toward a more balanced, realistic perspective.
+It’s not about “positive thinking” or bypassing the hard stuff, it’s about being fair, accurate, and kind in how you talk to yourself.
+It’s about rumbling with the truth of the situation.

 The process includes:

-1. Noticing the thought – Catch the moment when your thinking takes a negative turn.
+• Noticing the thought – Catch the moment when your thinking takes a negative turn.
+Awareness is the first step toward change.

-2. Challenging its accuracy – Ask yourself: Is this really true?
+• Challenging its accuracy – Ask yourself: Is this really true?
 What evidence supports or contradicts this thought?
+Are you being a "fair observer"?

 For example:

-• Reframed Thought: "The presentation didn’t go perfectly, but I prepared well and did my best.
-One mistake doesn’t define me."
+Reframed Thought: "The presentation didn’t go perfectly, but I prepared well and did my best.
+One mistake does not define my worth."

 Why Reframing Helps With Anxiety

 When you practice reframing regularly, you train your brain to pause, assess, and respond more thoughtfully.
 Over time, this reduces your tendency to catastrophize and helps you manage anxiety more effectively.
-You begin to develop a more grounded, encouraging inner dialogue—and that’s essential for emotional resilience.
+You begin to develop a more grounded, encouraging inner dialogue, and that’s the heartbeat of emotional resilience.

-Reframing also gives you back a sense of control.
-Instead of being swept away by your thoughts, you learn to steer them.
-This shift in thinking not only lowers anxiety in the moment but strengthens your long-term ability to think clearly, problem-solve, and cope with challenges.
+Reframing also gives you back a sense of agency.
+Instead of being swept away by the "story" your anxiety is writing, you learn to pick up the pen.
+This shift in thinking not only lowers anxiety in the moment but strengthens your long-term ability to think clearly, problem-solve, and cope with life’s inevitable challenges.

 Getting Started

-If you’re new to reframing, start by journaling.
+If you’re new to reframing, start with a journal.
+This is "vulnerability on paper."
 Write down a troubling thought, then walk yourself through the process:

-• Is there another way to look at this?
+3. Is there another way to look at this that feels more true?

-Practicing this just a few times a week can begin to rewire the way you respond to anxious moments.
+Practicing this just a few times a week can begin to rewire the way you respond to those anxious "what ifs."

 Final Thoughts

-Anxiety thrives in distorted thinking.
+Anxiety thrives in the dark corners of distorted thinking.
 But with tools like cognitive reframing, you can interrupt the spiral, reduce emotional distress, and foster a more grounded, supportive mindset.
-It’s not about pretending everything is fine—it’s about reminding yourself that you're capable, resilient, and worthy of compassion—even when your mind tries to tell you otherwise.
+It’s not about pretending everything is fine, it’s about reminding yourself that you are capable, resilient, and worthy of compassion, even when your mind tries to tell you otherwise.

-If you find it hard to do this on your own, working with a therapist can help you build this skill in a supported, encouraging environment.
+If you find it hard to do this on your own, please know that you don't have to walk this path alone.
+Working with a therapist can help you build this skill in a supported, encouraging environment where you can truly be seen.

 Comments